jdonlan/java-dev/java_language/static.md

 #Static
-Like Final, the static keyword has a few intricacies in the Java language.
-This section will cover proper usage of static and considerations that should be factored when using it.
+Like Final, the static keyword has more than one use in the Java language.
+This section will cover proper usage of static and things to consider when using the keyword.

 ##Variables and Methods
 The most common use for the static keyword is to define static variables and methods.
 When calling a method or accessing an instance variable, you need to first have an instance of the class that contains the method or variable.
 You would obtain an instance of the class by creating a new object, then you would call the method or access the variable that you wanted access.
 By adding the static keyword to your variable or method definition, you no longer need an instance of the containing class.
 Instead, you would access those static variables and methods using the class name.
-An example of this can be found below.
+Below is an example of this.

 ###Non Static Example